The music of Mairéid Sullivan and Ben Kettlewell is a hybrid of soaring traditional

 - Celtic Café: Beyond the Craic (2015), by Martin Melhuish

-is a singer, poet, songwriter, storyteller, recording artist, researcher, author, multimedia arts producer: A 'student of history' dedicated to learning and committed to cultural resilience through the arts, with primary focus on health and economic history, as curator for GlobalArtsCollective.org.
+Mairéid Sullivan is a singer, poet, songwriter, storyteller, recording artist, researcher, author, multimedia arts producer: A 'student of history' dedicated to learning and committed to cultural resilience through the arts, with primary focus on health and economic history, as curator for GlobalArtsCollective.org.

-Mairéid grew up on a farm, on the crest of the hill at Lisheens, in the township of Bantry, West Cork, Ireland, the first of seven children, cared for by mother, grandmother and grand-aunt, all health practitioners, who encouraged 'good health' practice from early childhood.
+Mairéid grew up on a farm, on the crest of the hill at Lisheens, in the township of Bantry, West Cork, Ireland, the first of seven children, cared for by mother, grandmother (former nurses) and grand-aunt (retired dietitian), who encouraged 'good health' practice from early childhood.
+Father, an equestrian steeplechase trainer, was an 'Irish tenor' and dancer.

 Mairéid has been singing and dancing since childhood.